 The Canadian government is continually revising travel restrictions and quarantine requirements for people entering the country, based on the progression of the COVID-19 pandemic.
 As of October 2022, all COVID-19 related travel restrictions, including vaccination requirements, COVID-19 testing, quarantine requirements, and masking advisories have been removed.
-All new and returning international students to enter Canada if they are enrolled with a approved Designated Learning Institution (DLI) has an approved COVID-19 readiness plan in place.
+All new and returning international students who are fully vaccinated to enter Canada if they are enrolled with a approved Designated Learning Institution (DLI) has an approved COVID-19 readiness plan in place.
 This change to travel restrictions is applicable to all international students, regardless of where they are travelling from or when their study permit was approved.

-In this article, we will provide a general overview of various protocols that students are expected to adhere to while travelling to Canada.
+In this article, we provide a general overview of various protocols that students are expected to adhere to while travelling to Canada.
 We will also share information on a few requirements that you should be aware of as you plan your travel and provide tips to help you get set up with the basics upon arrival.